What are ASCUS Lab Open Sessions?

 6. The ASCUS Lab is the door opposite the door into which you entered the corridor.

-We are working on changing the idea that “A lab is somewhere you can’t go unless you’re a scientist”.
+We are changing the idea that “A lab is inaccessible unless you’re a scientist”.

 At ASCUS Lab we want to provide open and accessible lab space for artists, scientists and the general public.
 To achieve this we are embarking on an innovative year round programme of art-science skills workshops and hands-on activities that will provide participants with the introductory skills needed to access the lab for independent research and experimentation.
 Our programme will explore and introduce a range activities based around microscopy, microbiology and DNA analysis, helping us to work towards our goal of providing the largest “open” community laboratory based in Scotland.